How to Update Drivers in Windows 7 Manually?

-Manually updating drivers in Windows 7
+Manually update drivers in Windows 7

 Follow these steps to manually update Windows 7 drivers: